tchoi8/data/README.md

 Logistics: I want to publish a bi-monthly graphic novel on the Data & Society website.
 I would like to base the narrative on the topics I explored in my class “Poetics and Politics of Computation.”
 I want to participate in lectures and workshops at the at the Data & Society.
 I think my participation in the public events and internal workshops will enrich the narrative and back the scientific facts.
 I’d like to work with cohorts of the Data & Society fellows as well as the distinguished alumni.

+[1]:  Shannon, Claude Elwood, and Warren Weaver.
+The Mathematical Theory of Communication.
+Urbana: U of Illinois, 1949.
+Print.

+[2]: Thornham, Sue, Caroline Bassett, and Paul Marris.
+Media studies: a reader.
+New York: New York University Press, 2009.
+Print.

+[3]:  Siebers, Tobin.
+Disability Theory.
+Ann Arbor: U of Michigan, 2008.
+48. Print.

 ##Topics
 body, biopolitics, privacy, graphic novel